wusatosi/exemplar/.github/ISSUE_TEMPLATE/implementation-deficiency.md

 ---
 name: Implementation Deficiency
-about: Report an bug or performance issue of our implementation
+about: Report a bug or performance issue of our implementation
 title: ''
 labels: bug
 assignees: ''